superlinked/VectorHub/docs/articles/ecomm-recys.md

 - category

 We have two users (user_1 and user_2) whom we can differentiate by either:
-- which of three products offered during registration they choose, or
+- which of three products offered during registration they chose, or
 - more general characteristics explained in the below paragraph (price, reviews)

 Users have preferences in textual characteristics of products (description, name, category), and (according to classical economics) ceteris paribus prefer products that: